 RAMCLEAR is a program which initializes areas of memory above the switch settings to avoid false parity errors.

-ASTCLOCK.COM and SETCLOCK.COM are two programs which make up the Clock-Calendar feature.
-This feature sets the time and date for you every time you turn on or reboot the computer.
-These two programs are documented in the User's Manual for your board.
+The Clock-Calendar feature sets the time and date for you every time you turn on or reboot the computer.
+The User's Manual for your AST Research product describes its Clock-Calendar programs.

 1.1 This Manual